Chandraprabha: Jain biography

-Life before renunciation

-Chandraprabha spent 2$\tfrac{1}{2}$ lakh pūrva as youth (kumāra kāla) and ruled His kingdom for 6$\tfrac{1}{2}$ lakh pūrva and 24 pūrvāṇga (rājya kāla).
+Chandraprabha's height is mentioned as 150 dhanusha.
+He is said to have lived for 1,000,000 purva.
+He spent 2$\tfrac{1}{2}$ lakh pūrva as youth (kumāra kāla) and ruled His kingdom for 6$\tfrac{1}{2}$ lakh pūrva and 24 pūrvāṇga (rājya kāla).
 During his rule, Chandraprabhu was apathetic towards the ordinary delights and princely grandeur.

-Renunciation

 He decided to renounced his worldly life, soon after his ascension to throne and after 3 months he obtained Kevala Jnana (omniscience) while mediating under Naga tree.

 After a many years of spreading his knowledge, he is said to have attained nirvana at Sammed Shikharji on the seventh day of the bright half of the month of faalgun.

-Disciples
+Chandraprabha is said to have been born 900 crore sagara after his predecessor, Suparsvanatha.
+His successor, Pushpadanta, is said to have been born 90 crore sagara after him.

+The yaksha and yakshi of Shantinatha are Śyāma and Jvālāmālinī according to Digambara tradition and Vijaya and Bhṛkuṭi according to Śvētāmbara tradition.

 According to Digambara Vaidarbha Svami and Varuṉā were the chief Ganadhara and Aryika of the Chandraprabha disciples and Dinna and Vāruṇī according to Śvētāmbara.

 Legacy

 Worship

 Jinastotrāņi is a collection of hymn dedicated to Chandraprabha along with Munisuvrata, Neminatha, Shantinatha, Mahavira, Parshvanatha and Rishabhanatha.

 Svayambhūstotra by Acharya Samantabhadra is the adoration of twenty-four Tīrthankaras.
 Its five slokas (aphorisms) are dedicated to Tīrthankara Chandraprabha.

 Chandraprabha is associated with crescent moon emblem, Naga tree, Vijya or Śyāma (Dig.) & Vijya (Svet.)
 Yaksha and Jwalamalini (Dig.) & Bhṛkuṭi (Svet.)
 Yakshi.